-Characterizing Chemo-Radiotherapy Treatment-Related Cardiac Changes in Non-metastatic, Non-recurrent Lung and Esophageal Cancer Patients
+Characterizing Chemo-Radiotherapy Treatment-Related Cardiac Changes

 This trial studies cardiac changes after radiation or chemo-radiation for the treatment of lung or esophageal cancer that has not spread to other places in the body (non-metastatic) or has not come back (non-recurrent).
 Continuous cardiac monitoring with an implanted device may help to identify cardiac changes that would remain unnoticed, and facilitate the treatment of these early cardiac changes as part of standard care.

 I. To determine the 12-month cardiac event rate after radiation or chemo-radiation for the treatment of lung or esophageal cancer.

 I. Define the spectrum of cardiac toxicity among chemoradiotherapy (CRT) patients at highest risk of cardiac toxicity.

 II.
 Establish the timeline of cardiac toxicity development and identify early predictive findings of permanent damage.

 III.
 Characterize the areas of the heart at highest risk for persistent cardiac damage.

 IV.
 Identify a dose response threshold for radiotherapy (RT) damage in different areas of the heart.

 V. Improve survival by alerting the cardiology team of the need for life-saving standard of care interventions.

 VI.
 Describe medical interventions employed for the cardiac events identified in the study.